RaeSandham/milestoneproject1/README.md

 - Visit the about page to learn more about the company's history and mission.
 - Fill out the contact form on the contact page to reach out to the company for custom orders and enquiries.
 - Explore the gallery page to view images of the company's rugs.
+- View the FAQ page to see helpful tips about caring for your rug and any other frequently asked questions.

 ## Contributing
 - Fork the repository.